hyperledger/firefly-fir/text/0012-namespace-isolation.md

 Namespaces will now be defined only via config, so the POST API for defining new namespaces will be removed.

+## Messaging

+For namespaces with the new `mode: gateway` config, all messaging (broadcast and private) will be disabled.
+Determining a more direct way to interact with data exchange and shared storage without the assumptions made by FireFly's current messaging flows is outside the scope of this FIR.

 ## Identities